andrewyuau/IIB-MQ/README.md

 # Origin

-this repository is a merge of the original ot4i/iibdocker and ibm-messaging/mq-docker repositories on github
+This repository is a fork of the IIBv10 and MQv9 docker build repository from https://github.com/DAVEXACOM/IIB-MQ.

 # Overview

-This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) and IBM MQ in a [Docker](https://www.docker.com/whatisdocker/) container.
+This repository contains a Dockerfile and some scripts which demonstrate a way in which you might run [IBM Integration Bus](http://www-03.ibm.com/software/products/en/ibm-integration-bus) and IBM MQ in a [Docker](https://www.docker.com/whatisdocker/) container on [IBM Cloud Container Service](https://www.ibm.com/cloud/container-service).

 IBM would [welcome feedback](#issues-and-contributions) on what is offered here.